Personalizations/Snake/README.md

 4. Avoid hitting the walls or the snake's own body
 5. Press 'Q' to quit the game at any time
 6. Press 'R' to restart after game over
+7. Press 'ESC' to exit the current page

 ## Game Mechanics